mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

   Where is this coming from?
 ```

-The xpdf sources all point to a root folder called `/build/source` that doesn't really exist:
+The xpdf sources all point to a root folder called `/build/source`, but that path doesn't exist on my system:

 ```bash
 $ ls /build/source
 ls: cannot access '/build/source': No such file or directory
 ```

 I'm not sure if the `/build/source` path is a quirk of Nix or of xpdf's build configuration.
-The only way I found to fix it was to do this semi-ugly hack to replace that path with the correct one at compile time using clang's `-fdebug-prefix-map` flag:
+The only way I've been able to fix this is with a semi-ugly hack that replaces the incorrect path with the correct one at compile time using clang's `-fdebug-prefix-map` flag:

 ```nix
 {